London East Teacher Training Alliance (LETTA)

 Who is in the alliance?

 London East Teacher Training Alliance is a group of good and outstanding schools across Tower Hamlets and Newham, all with a common vision.
 We believe that all children deserve the best quality teachers and we are priviliged to be directly involved in developing future generations of outstanding teachers.
-We offer teacher training through a school based approach and in addition to this an award of a PGCE with Masters credits.
+We offer teacher training through a school based approach and in addition to this an award of a PGCE with Masters credits through our HEI partner Sheffield Hallam University.
 We also have a working partnership with the London Borough of Tower Hamlets and Newham workforce development and recruitment departments.

 Alliance Schools Tower Hamlets: